-- Get samples of your CSF.
+- Take samples of your CSF.
 Your healthcare provider can check your CSF for cancer cells or infections.

 Your Ommaya reservoir will be placed during a surgery.
-Your doctor or nurse will explain the details of your surgery.
+Your neurosurgeon will explain the details of your surgery.
 Your nurse will help you get ready and will give you a resource called Getting Ready for Surgery.
-You can also search for the resource at www.mskcc.org/pe.

-For at least 6 weeks after your Ommaya reservoir placement surgery, don’t play any contact sports (such as football, boxing, or wrestling).
+For at least 6 weeks after your Ommaya reservoir placement surgery, don’t play any contact sports.
+Examples of contact sports are football, boxing, and wrestling.
 This gives your incision (surgical cut) time to heal.

 Talk with your neurosurgeon about when you can play contact sports again.
 Remember to wear a helmet, if needed.
-This reduces your risk of getting a head injury.
+This lowers your risk of getting a head injury.

-Your Ommaya reservoir doesn’t need special care.
+Your Ommaya reservoir doesn’t need any special care.
 You can wash your hair as usual.

 About Ommaya Reservoir Taps

 You don’t need to do anything else to get ready for your tap.
-You can eat your meals and take your medications as usual.
+You can eat, drink, and take your medications as usual.

-- Your healthcare provider will gently feel the Ommaya reservoir.
-They will push down on it several times to pump it.
-This pulls the CSF into the reservoir.
+- Your healthcare provider will gently feel your Ommaya reservoir.
+They’ll push down on it a few times to pump it.
+This pulls some of your CSF up into the reservoir.

-- If you’re getting medication during the tap, your healthcare provider will inject it slowly into your reservoir, after taking out the CSF.
-They will then flush your Ommaya reservoir with the saved CSF to push the medication into your ventricles.
+- If you’re getting medication during your tap, your healthcare provider will inject it slowly into your Ommaya reservoir.
+Then they’ll flush your reservoir with the CSF that was saved in the syringe.
+This helps push the medication into your ventricles.

-- Your healthcare provider will remove the needle and apply gentle pressure with gauze for about 1 minute to prevent any CSF from leaking out.
-The area may then be covered with a bandage (Band-Aid®).
+- Your healthcare provider will take out the needle and apply gentle pressure with gauze for about 1 minute.
+This is to keep any CSF from leaking out.
+They may then cover the area with a bandage (Band-Aid®).

 - Tenderness, redness, or swelling around your reservoir